Repairs and maintenance to your property

 You may also be recharged for any further work we are required to do as a result.

-Before carrying out any works, you must check if planning permission is required.
+Before carrying out any works, please check if planning permission is required.

 We have a landlord’s duty to carry out certain repairs and maintenance in order to keep our properties in a safe condition and good working order.